PRME Working Group on Gender Equality

 View the recent webinar

-View the Call for Contributions to PRME Gender Book Series (Abstracts due 1 June 2013)
+View the Call for Contributions to PRME Gender Book Series (closed on 15 August 2013)

 In March 2010, the UN Global Compact and UNIFEM (now part of UN Women) launched the Women’s Empowerment Principles (WEPs).
 The goal of WEPs is to “help the private sector focus on key elements integral to promoting gender equality in the workplace, marketplace and community.”
 In response to this new initiative, in January 2011 the PRME Secretariat hosted a Human Rights Webinar focused on the WEPs.
 The goal of the webinar was to consider the relevance of WEPs for the academic community and highlight the importance of embedding gender into business school curriculum around the world.
 During the webinar, participants expressed interest in the development of a PRME working group on gender equality (or inequality) in order to integrate the WEPs into the work of PRME.
 Discussions were held following the webinar, and the PRME Working Group on Gender Equality was launched in October 2011.
 The First Webinar of the PRME Working Group on Gender Equality was held on Friday, 18 November 2011.